urfos/urfos.github.io/_pages/about.md

 Thanks for stopping by!

-I am Senior Economist at Institut de Politiques Publiques, co-founded by Paris School of Economics.
+I am Senior Economist at [Institut de Politiques Publiques](https://www.ipp.eu) of [Paris School of Economics](https://www.parisschoolofeconomics.eu).

 Reach out by e-mail or social media -- use the icons below.